-Table 2, Panel C presents summary statistics for the main variables of interest when we split the sample into observations associated with no experience (E = 0) and experience (E > 0).
-Conditional on E > 0, the average experience level is 1.56.
+Table 2, Panel C presents summary statistics for the main variables of interest when we split the sample between ISPs with no experience (E = 0) and experience (E > 0).
+Conditional on E > 0, the mean experience level is 1.56.
 This group represents about 15% of our total observations.
-Looking at risk-adjusted performance of ISPs, we find that the average ISP has an alpha before fees of 29 to 58 basis points per quarter depending on the risk-adjustment used (CAPM, 3-factor, and 4-factor adjustments).
+The average ISP has an alpha before fees of 29 to 58 basis points per quarter depending on the risk-adjustment (CAPM, 3-factor, and 4-factor).
 This is roughly in line with the fund-level estimates reported in Kacperczyk, Sialm, and Zheng (2005).
 More interestingly, we find a considerable difference in alphas between "experienced" and "inexperienced" ISPs.
-The 4-factor alpha for experienced ISPs is 119bps higher than the alpha of inexperienced ISPs.
-This difference is statistically significant, using t-statistics that allow for clustering of observations on the industry-quarter level.
-These findings are consistent with the null hypothesis that fund managers learn from experience and they provide the basis for our more detailed analysis in the next sections.
+The 4-factor alpha for experienced ISPs is 119bps higher than for inexperienced ISPs.
+This is consistent with the hypothesis that fund managers learn from experience and provides the basis for our more detailed analysis in the following sections.

-We also report the average factor loadings across ISPs from the regressions in equation (7).
-Experienced ISPs have somewhat higher betas and load significantly less on value, size and momentum, which is consistent with the idea that experienced managers find it easier to deviate from the benchmark because they have better information.
-The different loadings also explain why we see the largest difference in risk-adjusted returns for the 4-factor model.
+We also report the average ISP factor loadings.
+Experienced ISPs have somewhat higher betas and load significantly less on value, size and momentum.
+These loadings explain why we see the largest difference in risk-adjusted returns for the 4-factor model.

 Average ISP size is \$90 million and the average fund in our sample has \$953 million assets under management.
-Experienced ISPs are on average bigger, and are on average part of larger funds.
-Experienced ISPs are also associated with larger industry shares, i.e., funds hold more of their assets in experienced industries.
+Experienced ISPs are larger, and are typically part of larger funds.
+They are also associated with larger industry shares, i.e., funds hold more of their assets in experienced industries.
 This is partly by construction, because we require that the industry share exceeds 10% in order for experience to increase.
 Funds with experienced ISPs are slightly less diversified across industries according to the Hirschman-Herfindahl Index (HHI) formed on industry shares across all industries of a fund in a given quarter.

-We follow Kacperczyk, Sialm, and Zheng (2005) and compute an Industry Concentration Index (ICI), which we define for each fund-quarter as the sum of the squared deviations of the industry share of the fund from the average industry share across all funds in this industry and quarter.
-Although there is quite some variation in the ICI across funds (std = 11.7), there is virtually no difference in ICIs across funds with experienced and non-experienced ISPs, which shows that we are capturing a different aspect of the data with our experience measure.
-Interestingly, when we look at the components of ICI (the squared deviation of the industry share of an ISP from the average industry share across all ISPs in this quarter and industry), we see that experienced ISPs deviate more from the average fund holdings than their inexperienced counterparts.
-This is again consistent with a learning interpretation under which more experienced managers would use their information advantage to deviate more from the herd.
+We follow Kacperczyk, Sialm, and Zheng (2005) and compute an Industry Concentration Index (ICI), defined for each fund-quarter as the sum of the squared deviations of the industry share of the fund from the average industry share across all funds in this industry and quarter.
+Although there is quite some variation in the ICI across funds (std = 11.7), there is virtually no difference in ICIs across funds with experienced and non-experienced ISPs, which shows that our experience measure captures a different aspect of the data.
+Interestingly, experienced ISPs deviate more from the average fund holdings than their inexperienced counterparts, based on the ICI components (squared deviations of the industry share of an ISP from the average industry share across all ISPs in this quarter and industry).
+This is again consistent with a learning interpretation: more experienced managers would use their information advantage to deviate from the herd.

-Finally, and not surprisingly, we observe that fund managers with more experience have longer tenure (quarters for which a manager is in our dataset) and longer industry tenure (quarters the manager is in industry i).
+Finally, and not surprisingly, fund managers with more experience have longer tenure (quarters for which a manager is in our dataset) and longer industry tenure (quarters the manager is in industry i).
 Since most funds hold most industries in most quarters, the tenure variable is only slightly larger than the industry tenure for the average manager.

-3.2 Sorting Results
+3.2 Sorts